Skip to content

 Version 1: Stamping from Above¶

-In the first attempt, I slightly moistened the surface of the leather and applied a stamp from above, pressing it into the leather’s face with steady pressure.
-Unfortunately, this method did not produce a clear or visible result.
-The stamp failed to make a lasting impression, and the texture remained mostly flat.
-This version was considered unsuccessful due to lack of definition.
+In the first attempt, I slightly moistened the surface of the leather and applied a stamp from above, pressing it into the leather’s face with steady hand pressure.
+However, this method did not produce a clear or lasting result.
+The stamp failed to make a strong enough impression, and the surface remained mostly flat.
+This version was considered unsuccessful due to lack of definition and durability.

 Version 2: Reverse Stamping from Below¶